ACRC/HPC-community-docs/CONTRIBUTING.md

 To keep your fork and feature branches up-to-date, it is recommended to regularly [sync the fork][github-docs-sync-fork] with the upstream (official) repository.
 Keeping the `main` branch in your fork synchronised with the `main` branch in the upstream repository ensures contributions from others to the upstream repository are incorporated into the fork.
 Merging changes from upstream `main` into active feature branches on your fork helps avoid complex merge conflicts arising when creating a pull request.

+## Deployment of the documentation

+> **TODO**: Information about GitHub Actions workflows: when they are run, what they do, how to use actions on a fork, and how to access built docs as a build artifact.

 ## Asking for help
 For general queries related to the ACRC and ACRC HPC facilities, please contact the [ACRC team directly][acrc-contact].